 A Tennessee College of Applied Technology is an institution which serves people in a specific geographical area within the state of Tennessee consisting of two or more counties that offers technical/occupational education.
 Tennessee has 27 Tennessee Colleges of Applied Technology.
 26 of them (all except Chattanooga) are freestanding institutions.
 Tennessee Colleges of Applied Technology are the state's premier providers of workforce development in the state of Tennessee.
 The 27 Tennessee Colleges of Applied Technology and their employees provide state-of-the-art technical training for workers to obtain the technical skills and professional training necessary for advancement in today's competitive job market.
 Through their workforce development mission, the Tennessee Colleges of Applied Technology help businesses and industries satisfy their need for a well-trained, skilled workforce.
 Under the governance of the Tennessee Board of Regents, the Tennessee Colleges of Applied Technology offer certificate and diploma programs in more than 50 distinct occupational fields as well as customized training for business and industry.

-The Tennessee Colleges of Applied Technology continue to serve as the premier providers for workforce development throughout the State of Tennessee.
-The Colleges fulfill this mission by:
+The Tennessee Colleges of Applied Technology serve as the premier suppliers of workforce development throughout the State of Tennessee.
+The Colleges fulfill their mission by:

-- Contributing to the economic and community development of the communities served by training and retraining employed/unemployed workers.
+- Contributing to the economic and community development of the communities served by training and retraining employed workers;

-- Ensuring that programs and services are economical and accessible to all residents of Tennessee.
+- Ensuring that programs and services are economical and accessible to all residents of Tennessee; and

 - Building relationships of trust with community, business, and industry leaders to supply highly skilled workers in areas of need.